MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-001-Basic-Setup.md

 ## To set up GST in masters

-Below is the list of masters having GST setup
+Below is the list of masters requiring setup of GST

 - Item
 - Fixed Asset